saltstack/salt/doc/topics/jinja/index.rst

 .. versionadded:: Fluorine

-Return the ip resolved by dns.
+Return the IP resolved by DNS.
 This is an alias of `dns_check`.

 .. jinja_ref:: is_text_file